Flash floods and driving: how to stay safe

 3. ADD A RESCUE TOOL TO YOUR VEHICLE EMERGENCY KIT

 If your power windows become inoperable but you need to safely exit your vehicle without opening your door, keeping an emergency hammer in your glovebox can help you break a window and escape before your car fills with water.

 4. BE CAUTIOUS OF FALLEN POWER LINES AND FAST-MOVING DEBRIS

 Once out of your vehicle, never attempt to wade through flood water.
 Electricity travels exceptionally fast through water and fallen, high-voltage power lines can be fatal or lead to serious injury.
 Downed trees, large branches and heavy debris can move quickly in rushing water, posing a major safety risk.

 5. KEEP YOUR CELL PHONE DRY AND ACCESSIBLE

 Do your best to keep your cell phone safely tucked in a dry jacket pocket and away from the rain or rushing water.
 Once you safely reach higher ground, you may need to call 911 to get help from a rescue team.

-If you’re not in an emergency that requires the help of 911, but do find yourself having car trouble during or after a flash flood, you can use your cell phone to call roadside assistance at any time.
-Simply download Streetwise Drivers Club™ from the App Store or Google Play, and you’ll have instant access to subscription-free pay-per-use roadside assistance.
-For more information, visit streetwisedriversclub.com
+If you’re not in an emergency that requires the help of 911, but do find yourself having driving in a storm, you can pull over and use your cell phone to call roadside assistance at any time.

 May 26, 2016